 - kidney disease (or if you are on dialysis);

-Sofosbuvir is used in combination with ribavirin.
+Sofosbuvir is sometimes used in combination with ribavirin.
 Both men and women using ribavirin should use effective birth control to prevent pregnancy.
-Ribavirin can harm an unborn baby or cause birth defects if the mother or father is using this medicine.
+Ribavirin can cause birth defects, miscarriage, or death to an unborn baby if the mother or father is using this medicine.

 How should I take sofosbuvir (Sovaldi)?

 Sofosbuvir must be given in combination with other antiviral medications and it should not be used alone.